 - Spot 16 Shadows of the Past on the Heritage Highway Silhouette Trail between Tunbridge and Kempton.

 - Explore the charming heritage town of Oatlands.
-Take self-guided tours of the Callington Mill Historic Precinct and the old Oatlands Military Precinct.
+Take a self-guided tour of the old Oatlands Military Precinct.

 - Meet the locals, including Tasmanian devils, at Bonorong Wildlife Sanctuary.

 - Find a cave at Chauncy Vale Wildlife Sanctuary, former home of children’s author Nan Chauncy.